 Joel holds a MEng in Renewable Energy from the University of Exeter and volunteers with Sid Valley Energy Action Group, whom he is working with to set up a community energy company.

-Jodie Sawatzki, events and membership administrator
+Jodie Sawatzki, events and membership coordinator

 Jodie is Regen SW’s events and membership administrator, supporting the deliverance of all core activities including Regen SW’s programme of events and membership initiatives.
 Jodie joined Regen SW in October 2013 after working predominately within sales and marketing capacities within the property sector.
 Jodie also has experience in event co-ordination having worked within support roles at national and international events.